Transform Your Health & Mindset.

 Compromised sleep also raises cortisol levels, perpetuating the issues discussed in my previous point.

 Poor sleep also has some more obvious, decision-making based, implications.
-When we sleep less, we feel low on energy & increasingly stressed.
-In this state of being, we’re much more inclined to make poor decisions regarding health.
-We’re less likely to be physically active & more likely to opt for comfort foods to get us by.
+When you sleep less, you feel low on energy & increasingly stressed.
+In this stressed out state, you're much more likely to make poor decisions - to choose Netflix over the gym & junk food over healthy alternatives.

 So what can you do to improve your sleep?